Notorious-AFK/TripwirePi/README.md

 The examples are provided in order to guide the installing party to best possibly decieve an attacker into triggering the device, therefore the following configuration are vital to the devices functionality.

 ## 2. Hostname and deceptive logistics
 A common indication of device purpose in any corporate network is matching the corporate naming scheme used by adjacent devices and naming the fake service provided by the honeypot.
-Say the honeypot is to be located in Bristol among the internal servers.
+**Use your own corporate naming scheme.

 The company naming scheme could be for example:
  * LOCATION-OS-SERVICE##